ontoinsights/deep_narrative_analysis/README.md

 For more detailed information on DNA, see the paper, [_Translating Narratives to Knowledge Graphs_](./Translating%20Narratives%20to%20Knowledge%20Graphs.pdf).

+To view the ontology, see the [dna-ontologies web page](https://ontoinsights.github.io/dna-ontologies/).

 ## File Structure

 The semantics (ontologies) and processing are captured in the directories of this project.
 The following folder structure is used: